Serenaq2802/Simple_Password_Generator/README.md

     - Validates input and handles errors
     - Full of comments so it's easy to understand

+How to Run:
-(Make sure you have Python 3 installed)
+Make sure you have Python 3 installed, then:

+'''bash
+python Simple_Password_Generator.py